usu-cidi/individual-quiz-data/README.md

 nano .env
 ```

   *  Your command line has now been turned into a simple text editor.
-Copy the text below and paste into the file, filling in your information.
+Copy the text below and paste into the file, replacing the filler text with your information.
   ```commandline
 CANVAS_API_TOKEN=token
 COURSE_ID=course-id